31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 - The consequence of pulmonary hypertension to the right ventricle is illustrated in the figure below.

-- By enlarge, the RV is more tolerant to volume overload (relative to pressure overload).
+- By and large, the RV is more tolerant to volume overload (relative to pressure overload).

-The clinical presentation of acute RV failure varies depending on the underlying cause, severity and acuity of the disease as well as presence of comorbidities.16 For the purpose of this post, clinical presentation and diagnostic evaluation are summarized here (table 1).
+The clinical presentation of acute RV failure varies depending on the underlying cause, severity, and acuity of the disease as well as the presence of comorbidities.16 For the purpose of this post, clinical presentation and diagnostic evaluation are summarized here (table 1).

-DDx of shortness of the breath with dry lungs
+DDx of shortness of breath with dry lungs

 - Acute coronary syndrome